April 3 at 10:00 a.m.: Easter at Naturkraft

 • Can you eat and drink at Naturkraft?

-Yes!!!
-There is a café in Naturkraft where you can always buy food and drinks.
-The kitchen closes 30 min before the museum.
+Yes!
+There is a café at Naturkraft where you can always buy food and drinks.
+(Please note that the kitchen closes 30 minutes before the museum.)

-You can also bring your own packed lunch.
-You can enjoy it in an area inside the main building or, if the weather is nice, you can sit outside.
-There are both tables and benches available and you are welcome to bring a blanket and find a cozy nook.
+You are also welcome to bring your own packed lunch.
+You can enjoy it in an area inside the main building, or—if the weather is nice—you can sit outside.
+There are tables and benches available, and otherwise you’re welcome to bring a blanket and find a cozy spot.

 Clothing